Welcome to Reception

 We thought you might like to know a little more about what we will be learning about in the next couple of weeks, so here goes...

-We will share stories and begin to focus on changes by reading Charlie and Lola's 'I Am Too Absolutely Small For School!' by Lauren Child.
-It would be great if your child could bring in a photo of them as a baby to share with the class.
+We will share stories and begin to focus on our own experiences of changes by reading Charlie and Lola's 'I Am Too Absolutely Small For School!' by Lauren Child.

 Please could we ask that all children bring their book bags in each day and that all children have a clearly named PE kit in school.